Cimbali/pympress/README.md

 # Hacking

 Feel free to clone this repo and use it, modify it, redistribute it, etc, under the GPLv2+.
-Pympress has sphinx inline (rst-syntax) documentation, and the gh-pages branch hosts [an online documentation generated from it](https://rawgit.com/Cimbali/pympress/gh-pages/pympress.html).
+Pympress has inline sphinx (rst syntax) documentation, and the gh-pages branch hosts [an online documentation generated from it](https://cimbali.github.io/pympress/pympress.html).